Deltiology = the study and collection of postcards

 - Postcards produced by a specific company

-- Postcards depicting scenes from a certain neighbourhood, town, city, country or other geographical region
+- Postcards depicting scenes from a certain neighborhood, town, city, country or other geographical regions

 - Transportation, or specific modes of transportation (e.g. trains only or airplanes only)